rsdoiel/rsdoiel.github.io/cv.md

 + Spring/Summer 1999 Quickstart : 1 to 3 day immersive seminars for faculty.
 Workshops given
     - _Putting your site on USC Web_ covering FTP, Telnet and Unix file permissions
     - _Turn It Up_, Streaming Audio on the Web
-    - _Roll 'Em_, Streaming Video on the Web
+    - _Roll &rsquo;Em_, Streaming Video on the Web
-    - _Smile: You're Gonna Love SMIL_ Introduction to SMIL basics.
+    - _Smile: You&rsquo;re Gonna Love SMIL_ Introduction to SMIL basics.

 ## Publications